jscutlery/semver/README.md

 In sync mode only one tag is created for the whole workspace, the tag prefix is set to `v` by default, which is resolved for instance to `v0.0.1`.

-In independent mode, the tag prefix uses the contextual project name, the default value is `${projectName}-` which is resolved for instance to `my-project-0.0.1`.
+In independent mode, the tag prefix uses the contextual project name, the default value is `{projectName}-` which is resolved for instance to `my-project-0.0.1`.
 Note that each project in the workspace is versioned with its tag.

 #### Commit message customization

 The **`--commitMessageFormat`** option allows you to customize the commit message.
 By default, the commit message is formatted as the following:

 ```
-chore(${projectName}): release version ${version}
+chore({projectName}): release version {version}
 ```

 Contextual variables resolved by this option: